RP

 Watch for

-Move on when this stage matches the instruction: drizzle with sriracha mayo and sprinkle with sesame seeds and nori strips.
+Move on after this instruction is complete: drizzle with sriracha mayo and sprinkle with sesame seeds and nori strips.

 Doneness cues